nnennajohn/agent/docs/messages.md

 ### Generating an object

-Similar to the AI SDK, you can generate or streaman object.
+Similar to the AI SDK, you can generate or stream an object.
 The same arguments apply, except you don't have to provide a model.
 It will use the agent's default chat model.